Skip to content

 How we test

 Each app in this ranking was installed on the same iOS and Android devices and used as the sole calorie tracking tool for 90 continuous days.
 Our testers followed consistent meal protocols using dietitian-weighed portions to generate accuracy measurements.
-Scores in all seven categories were assigned by two independent reviewers and reconciled by our registered dietitian editor, Dr. Sarah Chen.
+Scores in all seven categories were assigned by two independent reviewers and reconciled by our registered dietitian editor, Sarah Chen.
 No app vendor had input into scoring or ranking decisions.
-We receive no payment from any company we review, though some links on this site are affiliate links.
+All recommendations are based on independent testing by our editorial team.

 Read our full methodology →